OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/coingecko/README.md

 usage: news [-t --top] [-s --sortby] [--descend] [-l --links]
 ````

-Shows latest news from https://www.coingecko.com/en/news
+Shows latest news from https://www.coingecko.com/en/news.
 Display columns: index, title, author, posted columns.
-You can sort by each of column above, using `--sort` parameter and also do it descending with `--descend` flag
+You can sort by each of column above, using `--sort` parameter and also do it descending with `--descend` flag.
 It's also possible to display urls to news with `--links` flag.
 If you want to display top 75 news, sorted by author use `news -t 75 -s author` if you want to see urls to source of the news use `news -t 75 -l`

 * -t/--top - number of news to display.
 One page of news contains 25 news, so to get 250 news script needs to scrape 10 pages (it can take some time).
 Default 100.
 E.g `news --top 150`
 * -s/--sortby - sort by given column.
 You can chose on from `index, title, author, posted`